700,000 animals, plants, and fungi

 The museum holds specimens from around the world, while also serving as the official state archive of Vermont's flora and fauna.
 Scholars and students go to our collections to answer key questions about the diversity and origins of life on Earth.

-Our vision is to engender understanding of the natural world and investment in sustaining it through research, curatorial work, and outreach.
+Our vision is to promote understanding of the natural world and investment in sustaining it through research, curatorial work, and outreach.
 By bringing people into contact with natural diversity, the museum seeks to provide a broad audience with the understanding that the viability of human society depends on ensuring the future of natural systems.

 A fire in August 2017 forced us out of our historic home in Torrey Hall, and collections are now held in three different buildings on campus.
 Torrey is being renovated, and we hope to return there in 2021.

 Founded by Cyrus Pringle in 1902, it holds 350,000 sheets and is the third largest herbarium in New England.

 Founded by Zadock Thompson in 1826, they hold 357,000 specimens, three-quarters of which make up our insect collection.